-Breast milk stays fresh longer than pasteurized milk depending upon the various factors such as milk volume, temperature of the room when milk is expressed, storage condition, temperature fluctuation in refrigerator or freezer.
-According to CDC, freshly expressed breast could be used up to 12 months depending upon the storage condition.
+Breast milk stays fresh longer than pasteurized milk depending upon the various factors such as milk volume, the temperature of the room when milk is expressed, storage condition, and temperature fluctuation in the refrigerator or freezer.
+According to CDC, freshly expressed breast milk could be used for up to 12 months depending upon the storage condition.

-CDC also recommend discarding leftover breast milk from the bottle that your baby did not finish because of the risk of contamination by baby’s saliva during a feeding.
+CDC also recommends discarding leftover breast milk from the bottle that your baby did not finish because of the risk of contamination by the baby’s saliva during feeding.

 But before you discard your leftover breast milk, check out this unusual, alternative way to use your leftover or expired breast milk given that it is not spoiled.

-If you are hesitant to put breast milk in your own bath than make homemade soaps using breast milk.
-There are lot of great recipes on internet on how to make soap using breast milk.
-If you want hassle free way to make your breast milk soap, then Amazon has some great soap making kits.
-Check out this soap making kit.
-All you have to is add room temperature breast milk in soap base and stir.
+If you are hesitant to put breast milk in your own bath then make homemade soaps using breast milk.
+There are a lot of great recipes on the internet on how to make soap using breast milk.
+If you want a hassle-free way to make your breast milk soap, then Amazon has some great soap-making kits.
+Check out this soap-making kit or DIY soap kit.
+All you have to do is add room-temperature breast milk to the soap base and stir.

-If you want to use breast milk soap for your bubs, use goat milk soap base.
+If you want to use breast milk soap for your bubs, use a goat milk soap base.

 Apparently, you can wear your breast milk in form of jewelry.
 How cool it that to have breast milk as a keepsake!!
-There are many shops that will turn your breast milk into wearable jewelry in form of pendants, rings, lockets or beads.
-All you need to do is ship them couple of ml of breast milk.
-Be aware of shipping regulation as it is biological fluid.
+There are many shops that will turn your breast milk into wearable jewelry in form of pendants, rings, lockets, or beads.
+All you need to do is ship them a couple of ml of breast milk.
+Be aware of shipping regulations as it is a biological fluid.

 What to do with leftover thawed breast milk?

-Caution: You should be cautious putting breast milk onto an opening in the skin, it could cause complications, illness and infection (2).
+Caution: You should be cautious putting breast milk onto an opening in the skin, it could cause complications, illness, and infection.

 Breast milk can be used to treat minor cuts and bruises amid its natural antiseptic properties.
-The antibody IgA protects wound from germ invasion and helps speed up healing (3).
-Apply breast milk with cotton pad and let it dry.
+The antibody IgA protects wounds from germ invasion and helps speed up healing.
+Apply breast milk with a cotton pad and let it dry.

 For added benefit, you can also freeze leftover breast milk in cubes to treat minor cuts and bruises.
-Cold temperature will help reduce inflammation and swelling along with antiseptic properties of breast milk.
+The cold temperature will help reduce inflammation and swelling along with the antiseptic properties of breast milk.

-Ear infection is very common during early years of life.
+An ear infection is very common during the early years of life.
 Because of the increase in antibiotic-resistance bacteria, many doctors are using wait and see approach.
-Although there is no scientific evidence, certain moms have reported that applying few drops of breast milk into baby’s ear every few hours can help reduce the pain caused by ear infections.
+Although there is no scientific evidence, certain moms have reported that applying a few drops of breast milk into a baby’s ear every few hours can help reduce the pain caused by ear infections.

 But always talk to your pediatrician first.

-Eczema is very common condition during infancy.
-In fact, up to 50% of all infants develops eczema in the first few months.
+Eczema is a very common condition during infancy.
+In fact, up to 50% of all infants develop eczema in the first few months.
 Breast milk has been used for the treatment of eczema because of its topical anti-inflammatory property.
 One randomized controlled trial published in the Int.
-J. Dermatol in 2015, stated that breast milk was as effective in treatment of eczema compared to 1% hydrocortisone in 104 Iranian infants (4).
+J. Dermatol in 2015, stated that breast milk was as effective in the treatment of eczema compared to 1% hydrocortisone in 104 Iranian infants.

 Breast milk is also great for treating diaper rash.
-Use breast milk to sooth your baby’s red and irritated bum.
-One research study compared the effectiveness of breast milk and hydrocortisone in treatment of diaper rash and concluded that breast milk is as effective as hydrocortisone (5).
+Use breast milk to soothe your baby’s red and irritated bum.
+One research study compared the effectiveness of breast milk and hydrocortisone in the treatment of diaper rash and concluded that breast milk is as effective as hydrocortisone.

 However, be cautious about persistence rash.
-If diaper rash is not going away, than you might have yeast rash.
-Applying breast milk on yeast rash is not going to help clear it up as yeast thrives on sugar from the breast milk.
+If the diaper rash is not going away then you might have yeast rash.
+Applying breast milk to yeast rash is not going to help clear it up as yeast thrives on sugar from the breast milk.

-Use of breast milk for the treatment of infectious conjunctivitis has been reported in ancient Egyptian and Roman cultures.
-Research study conducted by Ghaemi et al. have shown the beneficial preventive effects of colostrum against neonatal conjunctivitis on 89 breastfeeding neonates (6).
+The use of breast milk for the treatment of infectious conjunctivitis has been reported in ancient Egyptian and Roman cultures.
+A research study conducted by Ghaemi et al. has shown the beneficial preventive effects of colostrum against neonatal conjunctivitis on 89 breastfeeding neonates.

 Breastfeeding in the first few days can leave you with sore, cracked nipples.
-Best remedy that lactation consultant refers to most moms is breast milk.
-Express few drops of breast milk and message on nipple after feeding to ease the pain and accelerate healing process.
+The best remedy that lactation consultant refers to most moms is breast milk.
+Express few drops of breast milk and message on the nipple after feeding to ease the pain and accelerate the healing process.

 However, if sore nipples are due to thrush or yeast, do not apply breast milk as yeast thrives on breast milk.

-For soothing relief, apply breast milk to affected area.
-It will instantly give you cooling effect.
+For soothing relief, apply breast milk to the affected area.
+It will instantly give you a cooling effect.

-Breast milk is also very effective in getting rid of cradle cap.
-Apply breast milk in scalp using cotton ball or make a cloudy breast milk solution and spray it over baby’s head.
+Breast milk is also very effective in getting rid of cradle caps.
+Apply breast milk to the scalp using a cotton ball or make a cloudy breast milk solution and spray it over the baby’s head.

-Yogurt is good source of probiotics for your baby and also tastes great.
-Even better is yogurt made from nutrition dense breast milk!!
-Sterilize breast milk by boiling it on stove top until bubbles form.
-Let is cool down a bit and add 1-2 tablespoon on live yogurt culture.
-Mix and store it in warm place for 6-8 hours.
+Yogurt is a good source of probiotics for your baby and also tastes great.
+Even better is yogurt made from nutrition-dense breast milk!!
+Sterilize breast milk by boiling it on the stovetop until bubbles form.
+Let it cool down a bit and add 1-2 tablespoons of live yogurt culture.
+Mix and store it in a warm place for 6-8 hours.